-TWO TRUTHS AND A LIE Share two TRUE statements that you learned from the material and create one statement that is untrue or inaccurate to test your classmates.
-STATEMENT #1 STATEMENT #2 STATEMENT #3 STATEMENT # is a LIE because STATEMENT #
+TWO TRUTHS AND A LIE

+ements that you learned from the material and create one statement curate to test your classmates.

+STATEMENT #1

+STATEMENT #2

+STATEMENT #3

+STATEMENT # is a LIE because

+STATEMENT # as a TRUTH

 Classmates will exchange their three statements and challenge one another to identify the wrong statement, thereby creating a student-based formative assessment.